 Here is a shortcut to repair the damaged vinyl in your home's siding, and also tips on cutting siding.
 I have discovered a quick and easy shortcut to repair vinyl siding without removing any vinyl panels, without the "Zip" tool, and without pulling any nails.
-This low cost vinyl siding repair has survived hurricane Isabel's winds and an even worse wind storm that took down numerous trees and knocked out power for 6 hours here in the Endless Mountains of Northeastern Pennsylvania.
+This low cost vinyl siding repair has survived hurricane Isabel's winds and an even worse wind storm that took down numerous trees and knocked out power for 6 hours here in our very exposed location.
 But the first tip is; this is best method by far to repair your siding in the winter!
 Vinyl siding is brittle when it is cold.
 I would not recommend doing a conventional repair or even touching the siding with a zip tool in the winter; you may do more harm than good.
 Only do a conventional repair of your siding on a warm, sunny, winter day when the vinyl itself is warm and supple!

 Vinyl siding color matching and repair

 If the vinyl siding to repair has minor damage, a color mismatch may be much less obvious using this simple method to fix your siding.
 The tools required may be as little as some sheet metal sheers or tin snips to cut the spare pieces of vinyl you hopefully have.
 Perhaps for a cleaner look you can use a circular saw or table saw to do the vinyl siding cuts.
 Some tips below.

 Here is a photo of a relatively small hole that was punched into my clay ( taupe ? ) colored vinyl siding.
 I

 am uncertain how this hole got there, but it certainly is